m41130/BlogposterDEV/docs/modules/notificationManager.md

 - Listens to the internal `notificationEmitter` and forwards messages to active integrations.

 ## Listened Events
-- This module does not expose meltdown events directly.
-Instead it listens on `notificationEmitter` for `notify` events.
+- The manager primarily listens on `notificationEmitter` for `notify` events.
+It also exposes a meltdown event `getRecentNotifications` to fetch log entries for the admin UI.

 Each integration can perform its own security checks before sending data externally.